9 Best Whale Watching Tours in Reykjavik

 Among the species you will see during this tour are humpback whales, white-sided dolphins, porpoises and even, if you are lucky on some of these experiences you will see puffins typical of Icelandic wildlife.

-Tips for a whale watching excursion
+Tips for a whale watching tour

 Whale and sun| ©Friðþjófur M.